lucasquemelli/COVID-10-Data-Analysis/README.md

 In this section, we performed the data exploration using SQLite.
 The skills used in this task were: Joins, CTE's, Subqueries, Temp Tables, Window Functions, Aggregate Functions, Views, and Converting/Casting Data Types.

 All data generated were inserted into multiple views.
+All views created and used to visualize data on Tableau may be find on [Views Folder](https://github.com/lucasquemelli/COVID-19_Data-Analysis/tree/main/Views).

 # 3. Data Visualization